Creating a Property Editor

 Reload the backoffice.

-Add our newly added property editor "Suggestions" in the Document Type and save it.
+Add the newly added property editor "Suggestions" in the Document Type and save it.

-We can now edit the assigned property's value with our new property editor.
+The assigned property's value can now be edited with the new property editor.

 Check out the content where you will see the property editor that looks like this:

-Let's start by creating an input field and some buttons that we can style and hook up to events.
+Start by creating an input field and some buttons to style and hook up to events.

 Add the CSS: